sematext/spm-metrics-js/README.md

 - interval - time in ms to call save() periodically.
 Defaults to no automatic call of save().
 The save() function captures the metric and resets meters, histograms, counters or timers.
 - valueFilter - Array of property names for calculated values.
 Only specified fields are sent to SPM.

 Measurement functions like histogram(), meter(), timer() add calculated values as properties to the metrics like count, min, max, mean or percentiles.
-In SPM a metric called "time" might then apper as "time.min", "time.max", "time.mean" etc.
+In SPM a metric called "time" might then appear as "time.min", "time.max", "time.mean" etc.

 For example: If you want to send only 'count' and 'currentRate' calculated by a "meter" measurement to SPM you can use valueFilter option to limit what you send to SPM: